nachocaru/xaprb.com/content/blog/2006-11-02-how-to-create-input-masks-in-html.md

 Input masks are guides to help users enter data in the correct format.
 They typically do *not* actually validate data; they just ensure the right types of characters are entered in the right places.
 Typical uses are for dates, times, social security numbers, phone numbers, and credit card numbers.
 The user enters un-formatted input, and the mask takes care of adding dashes and other separators in appropriate places.

 For example, in the United States most people use MM/DD/YY format to write dates.
-A well-written GUI application honors the user&#8217;s locale and creates an appropriate input mask, such as ##/##/##, for date entry.
+A well-written GUI application honors the user's locale and creates an appropriate input mask, such as ##/##/##, for date entry.
 The user types the numbers, and the program inserts the slashes.
 If the user types something other than a number, that character is discarded, not entered into the field.

 ### How to do this with JavaScript

 There are several problems you need to solve to simulate this in a web browser.
-First things first: let&#8217;s state the requirements.
+First things first: let's state the requirements.

 1. Help the user avoid entering invalid characters.
 2. Automatically insert separators as the user types.
 3. Constrain the length of the input.

-Second, let&#8217;s create a spec for the masking syntax.
+Second, let's create a spec for the masking syntax.
 In Windows Forms programming, controls have a `Mask` property, and other GUI libraries have similar functionality.
 The full behavior of these masks is complex.
 For an example, see the [MSDN documentation for masked edit controls][1].
 You can get a lot of that functionality with a simpler specification, though.
 The following will suffice for many uses:

 1. The mask only allows one type of character for the entire mask.
-For example, the mask can allow either all digits or all alphanumerics, but you can&#8217;t constrain one character to be a digit while letting other characters accept alphanumerics.
+For example, the mask can allow either all digits or all alphanumerics, but you can't constrain one character to be a digit while letting other characters accept alphanumerics.
 2. The mask specifies the placeholders for input with spaces, and separators as non-spaces.

 An example mask, then, has two parts: the format, which says which places can accept user input, and the type, which says what type of character can go in those places.
-We&#8217;ll see how to actually do this later.
+We'll see how to actually do this later.

-The third problem is to unobtrusively attach the masking functionality to input fields, with gracefully degrading behavior if the browser doesn&#8217;t support it, and without adding a lot of markup to your forms to specify the mask format and type.
+The third problem is to unobtrusively attach the masking functionality to input fields, with gracefully degrading behavior if the browser doesn't support it, and without adding a lot of markup to your forms to specify the mask format and type.
 This is easy, using the principles I laid out in an earlier article on [using classes to specify data types][2].
-This technique is 100% appropriate because classes aren&#8217;t just hooks for CSS, they&#8217;re general-purpose processing information.
+This technique is 100% appropriate because classes aren't just hooks for CSS, they're general-purpose processing information.
 This lets you easily specify a) which inputs get masks, and b) which type of mask they get.

 ### How it works

-To add masks to form fields, reference my library, then make the page&#8217;s load event fire the `Xaprb.InputMask.setupElementMasks()` function in my library.
+To add masks to form fields, reference my library, then make the page's load event fire the `Xaprb.InputMask.setupElementMasks()` function in my library.
 This will find all elements with the class `input_mask`, which specifies that the element should get a mask.
 Each element should also have a `mask_???` class, where the ??? specifies which mask to attach.
 The library takes care of the rest.

 By the way, this library depends on the [Prototype library][3], so you will also need to reference that in your page.
-If you don&#8217;t, you won&#8217;t get an error, but nothing will happen.
+If you don't, you won't get an error, but nothing will happen.

 The setup function iterates over the elements and connects a callback to the `onkeypress` event.
 The callback is created by another function.
-To decide which mask to apply, it does a regular expression match against the element&#8217;s `className`.
-If the element&#8217;s `class` is &#8220;input\_mask mask\_**date_us**&#8220;, the regular expression captures &#8220;date_us,&#8221; and looks up the `date_us` mask.
-Here&#8217;s how that is defined:
+To decide which mask to apply, it does a regular expression match against the element's `className`.
+If the element's `class` is "input\_mask mask\_**date_us**", the regular expression captures "date_us," and looks up the `date_us` mask.
+Here's how that is defined:

 <pre>date_us: {
          format: '  /  /    ',